Advanced components, reliable performance

 Nodes respond to the HHT with their serial numbers and report the status of internal tests.
 All this information is logged in the internal memory of the HHT, and this log is later transferred to the data recorder to provide inventory management and spread deployment status information.

-A source controller is used to synchronize source activation, log source locations and log the source times from GPS (Universal Time Coordinate or UTC) for every source event.
-This log information is later used by the data recorder to aid in the segmentation of the continuously recorded seismic data from each node into shot seismic trace records.
+A source controller is used to synchronize source activation, log source locations and log the source times from GPS (Universal Time Coordinate or UTC) for every epoch event.
+This log information is later used by the data recorder to aid in the segmentation of the continuously recorded seismic data from each node into short seismic trace records.

 Data Download and Charging

-After nodes are picked up from the spread, their data is downloaded and batteries recharged simultaneously.
-Also, nodes are system tested and readied for redeployment.
+After nodes are picked up from the spread, their data need to be downloaded and their batteries recharged.
 Nodes are plugged into data collection and charging racks (DCCRs) for this purpose.
 One or more data collection and charging rack is mounted in a suitable facility, typically located at the crew base.

-Segmented data and/or desired continuous seismic data (passive seismic) from the data recorder are output for storage on suitable media such as tape, removable hard drives, flash drives or other devices for later processing at an appropriate processing center.
+Segmented data from the data recorder are output for storage on suitable media such as tape, removable hard drives, flash drives or other devices for later processing at an appropriate processing center.